-This video demonstrates the safe handling and firing of antique revolvers, specifically comparing a Smith & Wesson Model 1 with an Allen & Wheelock Sidehammer.
-The presenter, exhibiting experienced authority, loads and fires .22 Short ammunition into a steel target, showcasing the operation of these historical firearms.
-The demonstration emphasizes practical application and safe practices with vintage weaponry.
+This video demonstrates the safe handling and firing of antique revolvers from the 1850s, specifically comparing a Smith & Wesson Model 1 with an Allen & Wheelock Sidehammer.
+It includes a close-up look at the Allen & Wheelock's mechanics and shows the process of loading CCI .22 Short ammunition.
+The demonstration highlights the operation of these vintage firearms on a steel target, emphasizing safe practices and showcasing rare vintage firearms and appropriate ammunition.

 This video from Forgotten Weapons discusses several high-value firearms sold at Rock Island Auction.
 Notably, a rare Norinco Model 313 machine gun fetched $37,375, and a historically significant North & Cheney Model 1799 pistol sold for $63,250.
 The auction also featured antique rifles and pistols, with prices varying based on rarity and provenance, such as a Boer War Lee-Speed selling for $5,463.